Frequently Asked Questions

 Does Design Science have an Impact Factor?

-New journals are not allocated an Impact Factor immediately upon publication.
-Cambridge University Press has a pending request to Clarivate Analytics and the process for allocating an impact factor takes several years.
+Journals are allocated an Impact Factor several years after initial publication.
+Cambridge University Press has a pending request to Clarivate Analytics for allocating an impact factor to DSJ.

 What is “gold” open access?